k-hench/getting_stuff_done/basics.Rmd

 If you're doing bioinformatics you *will* need to use *the command line* - this is where all the interesting stuff happens.
 Many programs that are commonly used can only be run from *the command line*.
-And if you want to do serious computations using a computer cluster they require that you use *the command line*.
+And if you want to do serious computations using a computer cluster this requires that you use *the command line*.

 When using the command line, you simply change the way you communicate with your computer:
-The basic Idea here is to replace your mouse with your keyboard - instead of clicking things you write commands.
+The basic idea here is to replace your mouse with your keyboard - instead of clicking things you write commands.
 Yet there are many things that you can do both using the command line or the mouse (eg. creating/ managing folders & files), so the need to write down everything into a "black box" might seem a little tedious at first.
-Still we use the command line because there are some things that you can only do there.
+Still, we use the command line because there are some things that you can only do there.
 A second huge benefit is that you can protocol everything you do.

 #### Linux/ Mac